Svanteberg/Virtual-EEG-electrodes/GN1/README.md

 - The 5,000 generated and original examples
 - The resulting network model

 All will be saved in a folder that is created automatically and named according to the date and time when starting the script: date_time-gn1.
-The folder will be located in a folder named 'results', that is created if it is not already existing.
+The folder will be located in a folder named 'results', that is also created if it is not already existing.

 ## GUI version